vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 **Therefore**: Asking the model is a suitable and effective way of conducting systems research.
 Humans should focus on *guiding* the agent and *formulating* useful problems to solve.

-### My Take
+### My Opinion

 At first glance, everything here seems reasonable.
 I would say that their argument is airtight, *except for the first premise*.

-#### What is Systems Research?
+#### What is Being Argued For?

 Here is the sentence from the whitepaper that I paraphrased into the first premise:

 > In this paper, we advocate an AI-driven approach to systems performance problems.
 While performance optimization is not the only focus of systems research, it remains a central one—a brief survey of top systems, networking, and database venues (NSDI, OSDI, SIGMOD, SOSP, and VLDB) shows that over one-third of published papers feature performance optimization algorithms as their core contribution.

-The authors concede that not all of systems research can be boiled down to performance optimization, but the focus of ADRS is in this area.
+The authors concede that not all of systems research can be boiled down to performance optimization.
+However, for the sake of argument, and since ADRS is most suitable for it, let's first examine the case of performance optimization systems research.

-In this formulation, the paper has already been written before the work has been done.
+In this case, I would argue that the paper has *already been written* before any work has been done.
+The researcher has found a problem (i.e. bottleneck, performance pathology) in an existing system that he knows is solvable (i.e. amenable to optimization) using the typical techniques used in the field (e.g. better heuristics, more suitable data structures, speculation).
+It is just[^13] a matter of doing the profiling and implementation to show that an improvement has been made and to characterize how significant it is.

+[^13]: I don't mean to trivialize the difficulty of implementation, but it is often mechanical in nature (which is why ADRS can work)

-In the extreme case, the solution has been specified even before the problem has been identified (solution-oriented problem).
+In the case of ADRS, the situation is even more extreme &mdash; the solution is known even before the problem has been specified.
+The solution being, "ask the model".[^14]
+Perhaps the details of prompting, test-time scaling, and Monte Carlo tree search aren't known in advance, but this doesn't change the fact that the *model is primal* in ADRS.

+[^14]: "Asking the model" is a solution in search of a problem, a 'solution-oriented' problem.

 #### Why Can't We Go All the Way?